Validating full-spectrum fitting with a synthetic integral-field spectroscopic observation of the Milky Way: Discussion

-Fundamentally, during \ppxf{} fitting process, SSP templates are loaded and convolved with a Gauss-Hermite function by FFT to match the observed spectrum \citep{2017MNRAS.466..798C}, then it returns one series of LOSVD moments which are best fitted to the observed spectrum of each Voronoi bin.
-This means \ppxf{} assumes all the templates having the same kinematics (\vlos{}, \dispersion{}, $h_3$, $h_4$) in a line-of-sight, i.e., stellar populations with different \mh{} and ages are assumed to have the same LOSVD.
+Fundamentally, during the spectral fitting process, SSP templates are loaded and convolved with a Gauss-Hermite function by FFT to match the observed spectrum \citep{2017MNRAS.466..798C}, and the code returns one series of LOSVD moments which are best fitted to the observed spectrum.
+This means all the templates are assumed to have the same kinematics (\vlos{}, \dispersion{}, $h_3$, $h_4$) in a line-of-sight, i.e., stellar populations with different \mh{} and ages are assumed to have the same LOSVD.
 But in real galaxies, due to the joint process of chemical enrichment and dynamical movements of stars, populations with different \mh{} and ages are different in LOSVDs.
 This effect is non-negligible for edge-on projected galaxies because metallicity and age gradients along the disk are the strongest.
-Therefore, \vlos{} should change with \mh{} and age, which disagrees with the analysis used in most of the previous studies when employing \ppxf{}.
+Therefore, \vlos{} should change with \mh{} and age, which disagrees with the analysis used in most of the previous studies when employing \ppxf{}, even though \ppxf{} allows such variations.
 Because of the relation between \alphafe{} and \mh{}, stars with different \alphafe{} should also have different \vlos{}.